Restore Your Deck Without the High-Pressure Guesswork in Cincinnati

 Is the cleaning process different for wood and composite decks?

 Yes, the process changes based on the material.
-Wood decks are cleaned with water only and controlled pressure, while composite decks may be pre-treated with sodium hypochlorite before being washed and rinsed.
+Wood decks are cleaned with water only and controlled pressure, while composite decks may be pre-treated with a cleaning solution before being washed and rinsed.
 That material-specific approach helps us clean more effectively without relying on pressure alone.

 Do you use chemicals on wood decks?

 No, we use strictly water on wood decks.
-Our wood deck cleaning process is to get the surface wet, clean it with controlled pressure, and rinse it.
-We do not use the sodium hypochlorite pre-treatment on wood.
+The wood deck cleaning process is to get the surface wet, clean it with controlled pressure, and rinse it.
+We do not use cleaning solution pre-treatment on wood.

 Will you clean a deck that has rot or physical damage?

 Not always.
-If we see physical damage or rotting wood, we may recommend not cleaning the deck because the condition could make the surface risky to service.
-That helps us protect the deck instead of pushing through a job that could make the problem worse.
+If we see physical damage or rotting wood, we may recommend holding off on cleaning until the structural concern is addressed.
+That helps protect the deck and ensures the service is appropriate for the surface condition.

 Do you clean pool decks too?